| At least 50 people from at least five EU states attended this session,

 described their extremely low wagesStrawberries are one of the main crops

 involved.
-Around 20,000 East European workers pick strawberries; they are
+Around 20,000 East European workers pick strawberries; they

 contracted for 3 months, but in that time they only get about 40 days’